mapbender/mapbender-documentation/en/functions/export/printclient.rst

 Coloured texts
 ==============

 The text in the print template can be changed in many ways.
 Besides the size of the font, you can also change the colour of the text.
-To do so, insert a text field via **Menue: Insert -> Text Box**.
-If you want to insert it as a dynamic element, you have to insert it on the non printable layer and change its name, for example to "title".
+To do so, insert a text field via **Menu: Insert -> Text Box**.
+If you want to insert it as a dynamic element, you have to insert it on the non-printable layer and change its name, for example to "title".
 To change the colour of the text, select the text in the text field (here: "title").
 You can either change the colour in the tab **Properties -> Character**:

 .. image:: ../../../figures/print_client_example_colour_nav.png
      :scale: 80

-Or you **right-hand click the selected text** and open the dialogue window **Character**.
+Or you **right-click the selected text** and open the dialogue window **Character**.
 There you can change the colour in the tab **Font Effects -> Font color**.

 .. image:: ../../../figures/print_client_example_colour_dialog.png
      :scale: 80